dowjones/distribucache/README.md

 sure that the large value does not get (un)marshalled and transmitted to the datastore.

-If the values that you intend to store are small, it may not make sense to have the extra call.
+If the values that you intend to store are small (say, < 0.1 KB; the hash itself is 16 bytes), it may not make sense to have the extra call.
 Thus, you may want to disable this feature in that case.
 To do so, set the `optimizeForSmallValues` config parameter to `true`:

 ```javascript
 var cache = cacheClient.create('nsp', {